Novak Djokovic's Australia controversy timeline

 All participants at the Australian Open, which starts on January 17, need to be vaccinated against Covid-19 or have a medical exemption, assessed by an independent panel of experts.

-The Serb has repeatedly refused to confirm if he has been inoculated, with his participation at the opening Grand Slam of the year at Melbourne Park the subject of intense speculation for months.
+His participation at the opening Grand Slam of the year at Melbourne Park had been subject of intense speculation for months.

 "I'm heading Down Under with an exemption permission.
 Let's go 2022!" the nine-time Australian Open winner says on Instagram.